 Has Carl C. Icahn been buying or selling shares of Delek US?

-Carl C. Icahn has not been actively trading shares of Delek US within the last three months.
+Carl C. Icahn has not been actively trading shares of Delek US during the last ninety days.
 Most recently, Carl C. Icahn sold 41,830 shares of the business's stock in a transaction on Monday, November 8th.
 The shares were sold at an average price of $18.51, for a transaction totalling $774,273.30.
 Learn More on Carl C. Icahn's trading history.

 Who are Delek US's active insiders?